-I am pleased to announce that my photography is now available for purchase as Genuine Giclées on archival canvas in various sizes.
+I am pleased to announce that select images of my photography are now available for purchase as Genuine Giclées on archival canvas in various sizes.
 For more information and to view the images currently offered for purchase please visit

 I will be adding more images on a regular basis.
 If you are interested in images of and from Cape Cod, please visit

 Here’s the catch—the one thing you can’t trust him on is the sunscreen.
 Extensive studies have shown that most sunscreens can contribute to melanoma and it was found that the only effective sunscreen is Vitamin E (tocopherol).
 The synthetic version of E (tocopheryl) has not been tested but researchers think it may also work.
 Everything else Baz Luhrmann says is perhaps the most down-to-earth advice you’re ever going to get.
 Listen.

 CLICK IMAGE FOR FULL-SIZE VIEW AND TO ZOOM IN

 Highland Light (previously known as Cape Cod Light) is an active lighthouse on the Cape Cod National Seashore in North Truro, Massachusetts.
 The current tower was erected in 1857, replacing two earlier towers that had been built in 1797 and 1831.
 It is the oldest and tallest lighthouse on Cape Cod.

 In 1797, a station authorized by George Washington was established at this point on the Cape, with a wood lighthouse to warn ships about the dangerous coastline between Cape Ann and Nantucket.
 It was the first light on Cape Cod.
 In 1833, the wood structure was replaced by a brick tower and in 1840 a new lantern and lighting apparatus was installed.
 In 1857 the lighthouse was declared dangerous and demolished, and for a total cost of $17,000, the current 66 foot brick tower was constructed.